 - Loss of ownership and control

-The franchisor has to share ownership of the business product/idea/concept with the franchisee.
-Although the franchise agreement would impose restrictions on the franchisee, the franchisee will have a degree of freedom which could cause further issues as outlined below.
+The franchisor has to share ownership of the business product/idea/concept with the franchise.
+Although the franchise agreement would impose restrictions on the franchise, the franchise will have a degree of freedom which could cause further issues as outlined below.

-Franchising will inevitably involve the disclosing of confidential information and know-how from the franchisor to the franchisee.
-The franchise agreement should always contain a confidentiality clause, but in any event it is difficult to monitor and enforce such a clause.
+Franchising will inevitably involve the disclosure of confidential information and know-how from the franchisor to the franchise.
+The franchise agreement should always contain a confidentiality clause, but in any event, it is difficult to monitor and enforce such a clause.

-The franchisor will need very different skills and experience to run and control a franchise than it would operating a normal business and controlling employees.
-Accordingly, and even though the franchise agreement would impose certain controls over the franchisee, the franchisor will often have to negotiate and co-operate with a franchisee rather than instruct and manage them.
+The franchisor will need very different skills and experience to run and control a franchise than it would be operating a normal business and controlling employees.
+Accordingly, and even though the franchise agreement would impose certain controls over the franchise, the franchisor will often have to negotiate and co-operate with a franchise rather than instruct and manage them.

 - Rogue Franchisees

 Although the franchisor will monitor the franchise, it is possible for things to go wrong.
 For example, the franchisee may not reach the franchisor’s quality standards or they may act in such a way that damages the overall reputation and brand of the franchise business.

 It often takes longer to implement change and introduce new products to a franchised business in comparison to a normal business network.

 To create a franchise it is vital for brand owners to have a formal agreement of the terms of the relationship.
 A major positive for brand owners is that much of the bargaining power in the relationship initially belongs to them, especially if there is a strong concept.
 So they can seek to exert maximum control over the relationship in order to avoid some of the problems discussed above.